alexandrazrmp/network-file-system-simulation/README.md

-FIX ALL FULL (OPERATION FILENAME IF NOT NEEDED)

 Compilation Instructions:

 compile all using make

 run manager using
-./nfs_manager -l <manager_logfile> -c <config_file> -n <worker_limit>
+./nfs_manager -l <manager_logfile> -c <config_file> -n <worker_limit> -p <port_number> -b <bufferSize>
-(worker limit is optional)
+(worker limit is optional since there is a default)

 run console using
-./nfs_console -l <console-logfile>
+./nfs_console -l <console-logfile> -h <host_IP> -p <host_port>

-if you wish to run worker use
-./worker src_dir tgt_dir ALL FULL
-(./worker /home/users/sdi2200048/ergasies/SysPro/hw1-alexandrazrmp/source_dir /home/users/sdi2200048/ergasies/SysPro/hw1-alexandrazrmp/target_dir ALL FULL)
-(used for testing)

-run bash script using (no need for compialation) ./nfs_script.sh -p <path> -c <command>
-(not fully implemented)
+run client using
+./nfs_client -p <port_number>

 Technical Report:

-Implemented a File Synchronization System using 3 components(executables): nfs_manager, nfs_console and worker.
+Implemented a Network File Synchronization System using 3 components(executables): nfs_manager, nfs_console and nfs_client.

 nfs_manager:
-Takes input given by user as arguements in main function and initializes worker limit, its logfile and the configuration file which has pairs of directories (source and target) that are meant to be synchronized at all times.
+Takes input given by user as arguements in main function and initializes worker limit, its logfile and the configuration file which has pairs of directories (source and target) that are meant to get synchronized.
-It then creates two named pipes (nfs_in and nfs_out) for communtication with the console executable and parses the configuration file to create initial logs to sync_info_mem_store list which is used to keep sync-pair information.
-Inotify is initialized and add_directory_watch() is used to associate a watch descriptor to sync_info_mem_store entries (directory pairs, but actually just the source dir of the pair) so that nfs_manager is notified for any changes: deletion, modification or addition.
-List sync_info_mem_store and Queue WorkerQueue are initialized globally inside nfs_manager and are implemented in List.c and Queue.c.
-WorkerQueue is used to store pending worker processes that cannot start because worker limit is reached.
-Select is used inside an endless loop to determine whether a signal has occured or input is given through nfs_in by the console
-Missing requested corrrect logfile format (exec report from worker is being printed to show that it is implemented but not written to the logfile due to wrong handling of where (in which function) I print to the logfile) (could change it, but I must start another project, thank you for your understanding)
+It then calls function get_list for all entries which connects to the source directory's port and gets all file names in the directory and stores them in a queue.
+This queue is used for hadling a worker limit amount of worker processes that sync a single source file to a single target file and maintaining order in the process...
+Then a worker handler thread starts that will handle such processes.
+The manager then tries to connect to the console and enters a non ending loop that will get instructions from the console.
+Instructions can be addition of a source and target directory,

+//////////////////////////////////////////////////////////////////////////////

 nfs_console:
 The console executable has a quite simple implementation.
 It takes a logfile as std input through main function arguements where it stores all